Mobile phone allowance: why this is a great perk for employees

 What is a mobile phone allowance?

 A mobile phone allowance is a form of compensation provided by employers to their employees.
-It covers the costs associated with using a personal mobile phone for work-related purposes.
+It covers the costs associated with using a personal mobile phone for work-related purposes such as contacting clients via WhatsApp.
 In terms of amount, it can either cover part of or the full monthly personal phone bill.

 Essentially, the allowance acknowledges that personal devices are used for job-related tasks.
 Though it doesn’t go as far as offering a business mobile to replace a personal phone, a mobile phone allowance aims to lessen the financial burden for employees.